smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 If the user chooses to open the menu, the HMI must send a `UI.OnSystemContext` notification with the `SystemContext` enum: `MENU`.
 After the user exits the menu, another `UI.OnSystemContext` notification must be sent with the `SystemContext` value: `MAIN`.
 !!!

 The contents of the app's menu are populated by the RPC `UI.AddCommand`.
 Each `UI.AddCommand` received corresponds to an individual menu item.
+Menu items may have the same menuName, and as such it is the developer's responsibility to make commands clear to the user and not confusing.
 When the user selects a menu item via the UI, the HMI should send a `UI.OnCommand` notification.
 It is best practice to exit the menu after a user makes a selection from the list of commands.

 There are some minor customization options available for the app menu.
 An HMI can choose to implement the app menu in a tile view, list view, or both.
 If an app has a preference for a type of menu layout, the HMI will receive a `UI.SetGlobalProperties` request from SDL Core containing this preference in the `menuLayout` field.